 Where:

-“P10 Peak Net RequirementMonth” means the P10 Peak Net Requirement for a given month, as listed in the table in section 1.4.8.5 of this exhibit.
+“P10 Peak Net RequirementMonth” means the sum of each «Customer Name» Member’s P10 Peak Net Requirement for a given month, as listed in the table in section 1.4.8.5 of this exhibit.

-“Peak Net RequirementMonth” means the Peak Net Requirement for a given month, as listed in the table in section 1.4.1 of this exhibit.
+“Peak Net RequirementMonth” means the sum of each «Customer Name» Member’s Peak Net Requirement for a given month, as listed in the table in section 1.4.1 of this exhibit.

 By March 31 concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall update the table below with «Customer Name»’s PLVS Pool amount, in whole megawatt hours.